top of page

 7. The court or tribunal must act on the law: Decisions must be based on existing legal standards and principles.

-2. Substantial Evidence:
+2. Substantial Evidence

-3. Importance of Procedural Due Process:
+3. Importance of Procedural Due Process

-The case highlights the need for administrative bodies to base their decisions on substantial evidence and to follow proper procedures in resolving disputes.
+Ang Tibay emphasizes procedural due process in administrative proceedings for fair decisions.
+It requires administrative bodies to base rulings on substantial evidence and proper procedures in disputes.

 Procedural due process in an Election Law case